 If any of the LSR register bits 1, 2, 3 or 4 is a logic 1, it will generate an interrupt to inform the host controller about the error status of the current data byte in FIFO.
-LSR bit-1 generates an interrupt immediately when an overrun occurs.
-LSR bits 2-4 generate an interrupt when the character in the RHR has an error.
+LSR bit-1 generates an interrupt immediately when the character has been received.
+LSR bits 2-4 generate an interrupt when the character with errors is read out of the FIFO (default).